Music Modernization Act: Title II: CLASSICS Act

 The Compensating Legacy Artists for their Songs, Service, and Important Contributions to Society (CLASSICS) Act was originally introduced in the House as in July 2017.
 In US copyright law, sound recordings made prior to February 15, 1972, were not covered under federal copyright law, leaving them up to the individual states to pass laws for recording protection.
 This had created a complex series of laws that made it difficult for copyright enforcement and royalty payments.
 The CLASSICS Act established that sound recordings before 1972 are covered by copyright until February 15, 2067, with additional language to grandfather older recordings into the public domain at an earlier time.

-Recordings prior to 1923 entered the public domain three years from passage, which equated to January 1, 2022 (see note).
-Recordings from 1923 to 1956 enter the public domain on January 1 the year after they turn 100 years old.
-For example, a work published on June 1, 1925, enters the public domain on January 1, 2026.
-Every January 1 following 2022, works enter the public domain, until the final date occurring on January 1, 2047, which concludes the entire corpus of works published between 1923 and 1946.
-Following a 10 year break, recordings from 1947 to 1956 will enter every year until the final date occurring on January 1, 2067.
+Recordings prior to 1923 entered the public domain three years from passage, which equated to January 1, 2022.
+Recordings from 1923 to 1946 will enter the public domain on January 1 the year after they turn 100 years old.
+For example, a work published on June 1, 1925, will enter the public domain on January 1, 2026.
+Every January 1 following 2022, works will enter the public domain until the final date occurring on January 1, 2047.
+Following a 10-year break, recordings from 1947 to 1956 will enter the public domain every year until the final date occurring on January 1, 2067.
 All recordings from 1957 to February 14, 1972, will be protected until February 15, 2067.